bulla-network/bulla-contracts-V2/audit_scope.md

 ### Architecture

-**BullaClaim as Foundation**
+**BullaClaimV2 as Foundation**
-`BullaClaim.sol` serves as the core contract that implements the fundamental claim lifecycle and ERC721 functionality.
+`BullaClaimV2.sol` serves as the core contract that implements the fundamental claim lifecycle and ERC721 functionality.
 This contract is designed as a foundation that other specialized contracts (called "controllers") can build upon to create domain-specific credit instruments.

 **Controller Pattern**
 Controllers are specialized contracts that fully control claims they create, enabling: